|

 The Chautauqua Circuit

-In 1939, the Fraunfelders were on the last years of the "Chautauqua Circuit," performing for
+By 1939, the Fraunfelders were on the last years of the "Chautauqua Circuit," performing for

 community gatherings across the country where people would also listen to political speakers |